Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Discussion

 \section{Discussion}

-Despite the importance of advertising to mobile app publishers, little is known about optimizing mobile app install ad budgets.
-Although prior research has shown that paid channels substitute for organic ones, the magnitude of the effect varied wildly across different studies, from 37\% to 99.5\%.
-Given the competitiveness of the mobile app market and the heterogeneity of the substitution effect across brands, it is an important question for mobile app marketers to precisely determine the degree to which paid advertising is cannibalizing organic installs.
-To answer this question, we studied an ad spend shutoff experiment conducted by a major mobile game developer.
+Prior shutoff experiments in search advertising find substitution between paid and organic traffic, but the magnitude varies widely across studies.
+In app stores, where discovery runs through ranking charts, it remains an open question whether paid install advertising cannibalizes or complements organic installs.
+We studied an ad spend shutoff experiment conducted by a major mobile game developer.
 Using a variety of empirical methods, we find no evidence of cannibalization.
-Rather, our results, consistent across all of our different empirical strategies, indicate that advertising is indeed boosting the number of organic installs, which has key implications for mobile app marketers.
+Rather, our results, consistent across all of our different empirical strategies, indicate that advertising boosts organic installs.